earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 This plot provides a unique visualization of the **one-dimensional probability distribution** of a continuous variable.
-It uses Kernel Density Estimation (KDE), a standard non-parametric method for density estimation :cite:t:`Silverman1986`, to create a smooth representation of the data's distribution, answering the question: "What is the shape of this data's distribution, and where are its most common values?
+It uses Kernel Density Estimation (KDE), a standard non-parametric method for density estimation :footcite:p:`Silverman1986`, to create a smooth representation of the data's distribution, answering the question: "What is the shape of this data's distribution, and where are its most common values?
+In practice, density estimates and numerics rely on SciPy/NumPy :footcite:p:`2020SciPy-NMeth, harris2020array`.

 **Mathematical Concept:**
 The function first derives a one-dimensional data vector :math:`\mathbf{x}`